CH-Webdev/React-Admin-App/README.md

 5. 8 different, interactive graph charts of data.

-Try changing the theme and toggling dark/light mode for a different experience by hitting the settings button in the lower right corner of the screen!
+Try changing the theme and toggling dark/light mode for a different experience by hitting the settings button in the lower right corner of the screen.